IntersectMBO/cardano-node/doc/reference/plutus/babbage-script-example.md

 - A Plutus tx output.
 This is the tx output that sits at the Plutus script address.
 - The reference transaction input containing the corresponding Plutus script.
 We must create the transaction output containing the reference Plutus script.
 - An inline datum at the Plutus tx output.
 The Plutus spending script requires an inline datum or datum hash and in this case we are using an inline datum.
+- A read only reference input with an inline datum.

 #### Creating the `Required Redeemer` Plutus spending script